rio-labs/rio/rio/snippets/snippet-files/howtos/howto-get-value-from-child-component.md

         )
 ```

-The results looks fairly similar to the previous example, but with one key
+The code looks fairly similar to the previous example, but with one key
 difference: Notice how the `some_value` value we're passing to the `TextInput`
 component is written as `self.bind().some_value` instead of `self.some_value`?
 By using `.bind()` we're telling Rio that we don't just want to pass the current